 Continue to apply warmth to provide both healing and pain relief after a boil has ruptured.
 Wash your hands and the boil site thoroughly and frequently with warm water and antibacterial soap to avoid spreading the staph bacteria to other areas of your body.

 Blood poisoning is an infection of the bloodstream that may occur after having a furuncle.
-This type of infection, called sepsis, can lead to infections of the heart’s lining or the brain.
+This type of infection, called sepsis, can lead to infections in the heart’s lining or in the brain.